daryldelrosario/mysterious-organism/README.md

     * mostRelated(`dnaStrandArr`)
         * takes in an array of `pAequorObj`s
         * returns the specimen numbers and percentage of mostly related survivors
-        * for a full print out report, un-comment the comment block in the hardcode function
+        * able to print full report if un-comment the comment block in the hardcode function
 * all functions tested and passed